onc-healthit/api-resource-guide/docs/g10-criterion.md

 			authz -->> app: Authorization error
 		end
 	```
-	See [Subsequent Authentication / Authorization for Single Patient Services](#subsequent-authentication-authorization-for-single-patient-services) for flow diagrams once the initial access token is invalid (e.g., expiration).
+	See [Subsequent Authentication / Authorization for Single Patient Services](#subsequent-authentication-authorization-for-single-patient-services) for sequence diagram once the initial access token is invalid (e.g., expiration).

 !!! tip "OAuth Implementation Presentations"
 	:material-video: Below is a list of presentations that can be used by Certified Health IT Developers to kick-start their OAuth implementations.